Off-Page SEO

 Additionally, if the links are all using the same anchor text, this can also be a red flag.

-Paid links: If a website is selling links or offering to pay for links to its site, this is a clear indication of a link scheme.
+Paid links: If a website is selling links, this is a clear indication of a link scheme.
 Be wary of any website that openly advertises links for sale.

 Be aware of websites that publish a lot of guest posts or articles that are not relevant to their niche or audience.

-If you suspect that a website is engaged in a link scheme, it's best to avoid any links from that site and report it to Google if possible.
+If you suspect a link scheme, avoid links from that site.
+You can also report suspicious activity directly to Google.

 How to Avoid Link Schemes?

-Avoiding link schemes is essential to maintaining good standing with search engines and ensuring that your website's search rankings are not negatively affected.
-Here are some tips to help you avoid link schemes:
+Avoiding link schemes is essential to maintain good standing with search engines.
+Here are some tips to help you avoid it:

 Focus on creating high-quality content